GregoryHinton/dotfiles/.github/README.md

 # dotfiles

-Personal dotfiles using a bare git repository.
+Dotfiles from ~/ and ~/.config/ using a bare git repository.

 # System

-* Distro: Manjaro
+* Distro: Arch/Endeavour
 * Desktop: Gnome 3
 * Shell: bash
 * Terminal: gnome-terminal